 Please inform nursing staff about any medication you are currently taking, including any herbal or complimentary medications.
-For safety reasons these will be securely locked in your bedside cabinet and made available for use during your stay with us.
 For your safety, the nursing staff will administer ALL your medications whilst you are in the hospital from their original labelled pharmacy containers.
-Legally we are unable to use any alternative containers, such as webster packs and dosette boxes as we may be unable to identify the medications.
-We suggest these be left at home.
-If however, you believe an error has been made in regards to your medications please speak up and talk to the nurse caring for you.
-Additionally, it is likely that you will be prescribed extra medication whilst in hospital.
-Should you have any questions or concerns, please discuss these with a staff member or request to speak to a Pharmacist.
+Should you have any questions or concerns please discuss these with a staff member or request to speak to a Pharmacist.